Easy-to-read medicine information about emollients and moisturisers – what they are and how to use them.

-Emollients and moisturisers hydrate the skin (retain moisture in the skin) by drawing water from the deeper skin layer to the surface, to keep the skin moist, or by creating a layer on the skin's surface that prevents water from escaping.
+Emollients and moisturisers hydrate your skin (retain moisture in your skin).
+They do this either by drawing water from the deeper skin layer to the surface, which keeps the skin moist, or by creating a layer on the skin's surface, which prevents water from escaping.

-- Emollients and moisturisers are available as creams, ointments or lotions and are designed to treat dry skin, eczema or dermatitis.
+- Emollients and moisturisers are available as creams, ointments or lotions and are designed to treat dry skin, eczema and dermatitis.

-- While the names are often used to mean the same thing, emollients are designed to soften skin, while moisturisers add moisture.
+- While the names may be used to mean the same thing, emollients are designed to soften skin, while moisturisers add moisture.

-- For dry skin conditions, apply an emollient or moisturiser two or more times per day.
+- For dry skin conditions, apply an emollient or moisturiser 2 or more times per day.

-- For moderate or severe dermatitis or eczema, other treatments such as topical steroids may also be needed.
+- For moderate or severe dermatitis or eczema, you may also need other treatments such as steroid cream and ointments.

-- If an emollient and a topical corticosteroid are prescribed at the same time, one product, i.e. emollient or corticosteroid, should be applied at least 30 minutes before the other; the order of application is not important.
+- If an emollient and a steroid cream or ointment are prescribed at the same time, apply the emollient 15–30 minutes before the steroid.

 Types of emollients

-Emollients can either be left on the skin once applied (called leave-on emollients) or must be washed off the skin after a few minutes of application (wash-off emollients or also called soap substitutes).
+Emollients can either be left on your skin once applied (called leave-on emollients) or must be washed off the skin after a few minutes of application (called wash-off emollients or soap substitutes).

 There are a variety of leave-on emollients, which range from less greasy to very greasy.
 The choice of emollient is based on how dry your skin is and your preference.
-Emollient products may also need to be changed depending on the season for example, if you experience drier skin during winter, you may benefit from temporarily using a more greasy emollient.
+Emollient products may also need to be changed depending on the season, eg, if you experience drier skin during winter, you may benefit from temporarily using a more greasy emollient.